Academic Catalog

 First-Year Experience (FYE)

-The "First-Year Experience" is a strategically integrated year-long approach to help prepare and support students for the transition from high school to college.
-The MCLA Onboarding Process, Orientation, L.E.A.D.
-Academy, and the First-Year Seminar (FSEM) course are designed to enhance meaningful participation in academics and co-curricular social life.
-Each student has their own Success Team, comprised of faculty, staff and peer mentors, to help students reach their goals and thrive in their new environment.
-This experience will foster students' enthusiasm for learning and create a sense of belonging in the MCLA Community.
+The "First-Year Experience" is a strategically integrative year-long approach that prepares and supports students for the transition from high school to college.
+The MCLA Onboarding Process, Orientation, Greylock L.E.A.D.
+Academy and the First-Year Seminar (FSEM) course are designed to enhance meaningful participation in academics and co-curricular life.
+Each student is assigned their own Success Team, comprised of faculty, staff, and peer mentors, to help students reach their goals and thrive in their new environment.
+This experience fosters students' enthusiasm for learning and creates a sense of belonging in the MCLA Community.

 Independent Study